llwp/website/docs/docs/getting_started/overview.md

 # Overview

-Creating a Node.js application that can make or receive calls is easy with Fonoster Programmable Voice.
+This guide will help you create NodeJS applications to make or receive calls with Fonoster Programmable Voice.

-This guide will help you get started with Fonoster and teach you how to use the [CLI](https://www.npmjs.com/package/@fonoster/ctl) and the [NodeSDK](/docs/reference/overview) library to ease development.
+It will help you get started with Fonoster and show you how to use the [CLI](https://www.npmjs.com/package/@fonoster/ctl) and the [NodeSDK](/docs/reference/overview) library in development.

 With this guide, you will learn how to: